BhavyaAICE/jt/SETUP.md

 WHERE email = 'admin@auroraservices.com';
 ```

-6. Refresh the page or log out and log back in to access the admin panel.
+4. Log out and log back in to access the admin panel.

+## How to Access Admin Panel

+1. Navigate to the login page
+2. Enter your admin email address
+3. Click "Sign In"
+4. You'll be automatically redirected to the admin panel

 ## Customizable Features